sparcians/map/sparta/doc/sparta_docs/core_example_readme.txt

   ======================================================================
   \section example_core Example Core Layout

-  The CoreExample is an example simulator that uses the Sparta framework to mimic a very rudimentary model of a simple out-of-order core.
-The model does not have dependency checking nor actually rename any instructions.
-The "ISA" is uses is a few random instructions pulled from the PowerPC ISA.
+  The CoreExample is an example Sparta simulator that uses the Sparta framework to mimic a very rudimentary model of a simple out-of-order core.
+The model does not have dependency checking nor actually renames any instructions.
+The "ISA" is uses is a few random instructions pulled from the PowerPC ISA listed in a table in Fetch.cpp.

   The example touches on Sparta command line simulation, construction phasing, unit creation, port creation and binding, event creation, and data transfer.

-  The Example core has a simple pipeline:
+  The ExampleCore has a simple pipeline:

   \dot
   digraph pipeline {